-From 1 January 2017 employees with an employment contract for 36 hours per week on average are entitled to 144 statutory and to 57.6 extra statutory holiday hours each year.
+Employees with an employment contract for 36 hours per week on average are entitled to 144 statutory and to 57.6 additional holiday hours each year.
 Exceptions are employees in the age group 55 up to and including 59 who were employed on 1 July 2014.
-Until 1 January 2018, they are entitled to 144 statutory and 72 extra statutory holiday hours each year.
+Until 1 January 2018, they are entitled to 144 statutory and 72 additional holiday hours.